Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems: Introduction

 \section{Introduction}

 Networked control systems allow resource-limited devices to efficiently outsource computationally intensive tasks to remote servers \cite{ZhanHanq19}.
 However, this architecture requires the transmission of data that may contain sensitive information, giving rise to privacy concerns \cite{AnanNguy25}.
-In particular, communication channels are vulnerable to eavesdropping, and the remote servers may be semi-honest, correctly executing the prescribed protocol while attempting to infer private information from the received data.
+In particular, communication channels are vulnerable to eavesdropping, and the remote servers may be semi-honest, i.e., they may correctly execute the prescribed protocol while attempting to infer private information from the received data.
 The leaked information can be exploited to design cyberattacks capable of causing significant physical damage, as demonstrated by the incidents in \cite{HemsFish18,Slow19}.

 Recently, encrypted control has emerged as a promising framework for enhancing the security of networked control systems \cite{KogiFuji15,KimjKimd22,SchlBinf23}.
 By employing homomorphic encryption (HE), which enables arithmetic operations to be performed directly on encrypted data without decryption, it protects both the communication and computation stages.
 More specifically, sensor measurements are encrypted and transmitted to an untrusted remote server, where the control input is computed over encrypted data and sent back to the actuator for decryption (see Fig.~\ref{fig:diagram}).